-We want to inform you that at Oroville Hospital Post Acute Center, has been COVID free over the past ten weeks.
-We have had a total of 66 staff members and 111 residents who have tested positive since March of 2020.
+We want to inform you that at Oroville Hospital Post Acute Center, continues to be COVID free.
+We have had a total of 67 staff members and 111 residents who have tested positive since March of 2020.

-The facility is now offering scheduled in-person visitations within the center.
+Butte County’s positivity rate has improved significantly, which is allowing the facility to offer scheduled in-person visitations within the center.
 For details and/or to schedule a visit, please contact our receptionist team.
 We are also continuing to offer our video connection program with residents and family members, for those who are concerned about in-person visitations.
 Family members are encouraged to connect with their loved ones through video chat, calling, texting, or on social media.
 Please contact the facility directly and we can assist you with reaching out to your loved one.

 We are doing what we can to limit the spread of COVID-19 within Oroville Hospital Post Acute Center including staying in very close communication with local and state health officials to ensure we are taking all the appropriate steps under current circumstances.

 We continue taking steps based on guidance from the Centers for Disease Control and Prevention (CDC) and the Center for Medicare and Medicaid Services (CMS) to reduce the spread and impact of COVID-19, such as:

 - Enhanced infection control precautions

 - Screening residents, staff, and essential visitors for expanded list of symptoms

 - Restricting visitation and entry of people to the building

 - Testing staff and residents for COVID-19 based on current protocols and availability of tests